 - Divide batter evenly between two cake pans (about 800 g of batter per pan).
 Bake for 35-37 minutes until a toothpick inserted in the middle of the cake comes out clean with just a few crumbs attached.

 - Remove from the oven and let cool on a wire rack for 10 – 15 minutes.
 When you can touch the cake pans, use a butter knife to loosen the sides, flip the pan over to remove the cake from the pan.
 Peel off the parchment paper, and allow the cakes to cool completely on a wire rack before adding frosting.

 - Make the cream cheese frosting: In a large mixing bowl or a stand mixer bowl, cream butter and cream cheese together until thoroughly mixed and creamy.

 - Add vanilla extract and beat to combine.

 - Add powdered sugar and stir until incorporated, gradually increase the mixer speed and beat until fluffy.

-- When the cake is completely cool, place 1 layer on a cake stand or plate.
-Put 3 or 4 strips of parchment paper underneath the cake to cover the cake stand or plate.
+- Assemble the cake: Place 1 cake layer on a cake stand or plate.
+Put a few pieces of parchment paper underneath the cake to cover the cake stand or plate.
 This is to keep the frosting from smearing everywhere.

 - Add about 1 cup of frosting on top of the first layer and even it out with an offset spatula.
 Add the second layer of cake on top.

 - Frost the side and top of the cake with the rest of the frosting.
-If there is any leftover frosting, pipe on decoration.
 Add chopped walnuts on top if desired.
 Carefully pull out the pieces of parchment paper underneath the cake.